Counter-Strike: Online series

-Nexon: Studio
+Nexon

 In August 2014, Nexon announced Counter-Strike Nexon: Zombies, a free-to-play, zombie-themed spin-off, developed on the GoldSrc game engine.
 On September 23, 2014, an open beta was released on Steam.
 The game launched on October 7, 2014, featuring 50 maps and 20 game modes.
-The game features both player versus player modes such as team deathmatch, hostage rescue, bomb defusal, and player versus environment modes such as cooperative campaign missions and base defending.
-Reception from critics was generally negative with criticism aimed at the game's poor user interface, microtransactions, and dated graphics.
+The game features both player versus player modes such as team deathmatch, hostage rescue, and bomb defusal, alongside player versus environment modes such as cooperative campaign missions and base defending.
+Reception from critics was generally negative, with criticism aimed at the game's poor user interface, microtransactions, and dated graphics.
 On October 30, 2019, Counter-Strike Nexon: Zombies was renamed to Counter-Strike Nexon: Studio.
+On August 21, 2024, Counter-Strike Nexon: Studio was renamed to Counter-Strike Nexon.

 Competitive play

 Counter-Strike has over 20 years of competitive play beginning with the original Counter-Strike.
-The first major tournament was hosted in 2001 at the Cyberathlete Professional League.
-Cyberathlete Professional League, along with World Cyber Games and Electronic Sports World Cup were among the largest tournaments for the Counter-Strike series until 2007.
-Since 2013, Valve have sponsored Counter-Strike: Global Offensive Major Championships with large prize pools and have become the most prestigious tournaments in CS:GO.
+The first major tournament was hosted in 2001 at the Cyberathlete Professional League which, along with World Cyber Games and Electronic Sports World Cup, were among the largest tournaments for the Counter-Strike series up to 2007.
+Since 2013, the Valve-sponsored Counter-Strike: Global Offensive Major Championships have become the most prestigious tournaments in the franchise's history, featuring prize pools of around $1,000,000.

 Reception

 Counter-Strike is considered one of the most influential first person shooters in history.
 The series has a large competitive community and has become synonymous with first person shooters.
 As of August 2011, the Counter-Strike franchise has sold over 25 million units.
-The game remains very popular as one of the most actively played games on Steam.
+Because of its popularity, Counter-Strike has attracted considerable academic attention.
+Researchers have used data from Counter-Strike, among others, to examine the mood of players, performance of obese players, and performance changes since the start of the Russian invasion in Ukraine.